IT University of Copenhagen: History

-Administration and оrganization
+Administration and organization

 The IT University is governed by a board consisting of 9 members: 5 members recruited from outside of the university form the majority of the board, 1 member is appointed by the scientific staff, 1 member is appointed by the administrative staff, and 2 members are appointed by the university students.
-The Vice Chancellor is appointed by the university board.
-The Vice Chancellor in turn appoints deans and deans appoint heads of secions.
-There is no faculty senate and faculty is not involved in the appointment of Vice Chancellor, deans, or section heads.
+The Rector is appointed by the university board.

-After a restructuring in early 2025, the university has eight sections, which replace the prior three departments.
+After a restructuring in early 2025, the university has nine sections, which replace the prior three departments.

 Degree programs

 The university originally only accepted students with a Bachelor's degree to its offered Master programs, but started its first Bachelor of Science program in Software Development in August 2007.
-As of 2025, the IT University offers four Bachelor programs (two of which are internationally oriented and taught in English), six Master study programs (four of which are internationally oriented and are taught in English), professional Master's study programs, and approximately 100 courses each semester.
+As of 2025, the IT University offers four Bachelor programs (two of which are internationally oriented and taught in English), six Master study programs (four of which are internationally oriented and are taught in English), two industrial Master study programs (from 2027), professional Master's study programs, and approximately 100 courses each semester.

 Research

 The IT University takes a multidisciplinary approach to the study of information technology, drawing from a variety of academic perspectives.
 These include the natural sciences (traditional computer science), software engineering, data science, information economics, information systems, computational social science, science and technology studies (STS), CSCW, computer games studies, and the cultural and aesthetic aspects of IT.

 The stated objective of the university's research is to strengthen Denmark's ability to create value with IT.
 The research aims to provide new insight that could be the foundation for new types of interaction, new breakthroughs in digital culture, better resource optimization, technological innovation and much more.
 An important part of the research conducted at the university is the PhD program that enrolls PhD students from all over the world.

+The university's research is organized into nine research sections: